 5. Book your bucketlist activities in advance

 Booking in advance is usually cheaper and saves you the hassle of having to wait in long line-ups when you’re in Vegas.
-Just skip the line and head straight to the attraction.
+Just skip the line and head straight to the attraction or restaurant.

 Below are some of the popular attractions and tours that you may want to consider booking in advance.

 I like buying attraction and tour tickets through GetYourGuide.
-They offer free cancellation so you can receive a full refund if you’re travel plans change.
+They offer free cancellation so you can receive a full refund just in case you’re travel plans change.

 - High Roller at the LINQ (The tallest ferris wheel in the world)